nalisidev/zabbix/templates/cloud/AWS/aws_http/README.md

 ## Overview

 This template is designed for the effortless deployment of AWS monitoring by Zabbix via HTTP and doesn't require any external scripts.
+- Currently, the template supports the discovery of EC2 and RDS instances, ECS clusters, ELB, Lambda and S3 buckets.

+## Included Monitoring Templates

+- *AWS EC2 by HTTP*
+- *AWS ECS Cluster by HTTP*
+- *AWS ECS Serverless Cluster by HTTP*
+- *AWS ELB Application Load Balancer by HTTP*
+- *AWS ELB Network Load Balancer by HTTP*
+- *AWS Lambda by HTTP*
+- *AWS RDS instance by HTTP*
+- *AWS S3 bucket by HTTP*
+- *AWS Cost Explorer by HTTP*

 ## Requirements